 One of your chapters focuses on what you call “social change philanthropy,” which is essentially private philanthropy providing funds to change the circumstances of the people of the Delta.
 What do you see as the role of private foundations in creating social change in places like the Mississippi Delta?

 At the outset of their Mid South Delta Initiative, the W.K.
-Kellogg foundation and its officers saw the people of the Delta as their greatest asset.
+Kellogg Foundation and its officers saw the people of the Delta as their greatest asset.
 As they ended their focus on the Delta, they saw the people as their greatest hinderance.
-When I started looking at the Kellogg Foundation’s work in the Delta, I began to wonder what is the role of foundations in creating social change in places like the Mississippi Delta?

 Instead, from 2017 to 2022, the state of Mississippi was using $77 million in federal dollars from the Temporary Assistance to Needy Families (TANF)—the fund that provides cash welfare benefits—to fight poverty through programs that help develop parenting skills among the poor, sponsor a “wrestling ministry,” or start questionable initiatives for school-dropout prevention and job readiness.